 Master’s (Doctoral) Program in Social Services

-The Master’s (Doctoral) in Social Service aims to go beyond conventional social welfare in the narrow sense and to cultivate human resources who can contribute to constructing a new welfare society in a wide range of fields.
+The Master’s (Doctoral) Program in Social Services aims to go beyond conventional social welfare in the narrow sense and to cultivate people who can contribute to constructing a new welfare society in a wide range of fields.
 To this end, we will promote advanced education and research in social welfare required in the coming age through new methods.
-The Master’s (Doctoral) in Social Service at Sophia University will enable a new graduate school education that integrates theory and practice by organizing a novel curriculum not seen in conventional social welfare departments in Japan.
+The Master’s (Doctoral) Program in Social Services at Sophia University offers a new kind of graduate school education that integrates theory and practice by organizing a novel curriculum not seen in conventional social welfare departments in Japan.

-The program will establish welfare policy and administration courses, and welfare clinical courses, and the former will design the design of welfare policies and the operation and management of welfare services in the national and local governments, as well as in the non-profit sector and the market sector, and nurture the human resources who will be responsible for these policies and services.
-In line with this goal, researchers, administrators, and social entrepreneurs (social entrepreneurs) who will pioneer tomorrow’s welfare society will be nurtured.
-In the latter course, we will reexamine the theoretical foundations of the field of social work assistive technology and pursue advanced expertise that can respond to the diversifying welfare needs of modern society.
+The program will establish welfare policy and administration courses, and welfare clinical courses.
+The former will focus on designing welfare policies and the operation and management of welfare services in government at the national and local levels, as well as in the non-profit sector and the private sector, and cultivate people who will be responsible for these policies and services.
+In line with this goal, we will develop researchers, administrators, and social entrepreneurs who will pioneer tomorrow’s welfare society.
+In the clinical course, we will reexamine the theoretical foundations of the field of social work assistive technology, and pursue advanced expertise that can handle the diversifying welfare needs of modern society.

 Curriculum

-In addition, we have established the Researcher Training Program and the Advanced Welfare Professional Training Program, aiming to become a research and education center that trains researchers and advanced professionals who will lead research and practice in social welfare, in accordance with the career paths of graduate students after completion of their studies.
-The Master’s Program offers a long-term enrollment system, allowing students who are working to study for a longer period of time (3 years) without increasing the burden of tuition fees.
+In addition, we have established the Researcher Training Program and the Advanced Welfare Professional Training Program.
+This is to achieve our, aim of becoming a research and education center that trains researchers and advanced professionals who will lead research and practice in social welfare, in accordance with the career paths of graduate students after completion of their studies.
+The Master’s Program offers a long-term enrollment system, enabling students who are working to study for a longer period of time (three years) without increasing the burden of tuition fees.

 Granted Degree

 *Only available in Master’s degree programs.
-Also, it is only available in subjects in which a type 1 license is obtained or fulfilled the requirements for type 1 are fulfilled.
+Also, it is only available in subjects in which a Type 1 license has been obtained or the requirements for Type 1 have been fulfilled.
 Not all subjects are available.

 Program Features

-The curriculum is systematic and structured, consisting of a well-balanced group of courses in welfare policy and administration and clinical welfare, and exercises in various social welfare research methods as the core curriculum.
+The curriculum is systematic and structured, consisting of a well-balanced group of courses on welfare policy and administration and clinical welfare, as well as exercises in various social welfare research methods as the core curriculum.

-The program aims to integrate “theory” and “practice/clinical work” by studying “scientific knowledge,” “clinical knowledge,” and “policy/administrative knowledge,” respectively, and provides training to enhance the ability to link scientific theory and methods to practice through exercises, case analysis, fieldwork, etc.
+The program aims to integrate theory and practice/clinical work by teaching scientific knowledge, clinical knowledge, and policy/administrative knowledge.
+It provides training to enhance the students’ ability to link scientific theory and methods to practice through exercises, case analysis, fieldwork, etc.

 Developing Social Entrepreneurs

-To enable Master’s students who are employed to balance their work and research, we offer a long-term enrollment system.
-This system allows employed students to enroll in the program for three years with a two-year tuition fee (tuition and educational enrichment fee).
+To enable master’s students who are employed to balance their work and research, we offer a long-term enrollment system.
+It enables employed students to enroll in the program for three years with a two-year tuition fee (tuition and educational enrichment fee).

-Admission information sessions are held on weekends during the spring and fall semesters to explain the admissions procedures, provide a detailed explanation of the curriculum, and introduce the graduate school faculty.
-In conjunction with the entrance examination information sessions, we also offer trial classes to allow prospective students to experience graduate school classes firsthand.
+Admission information sessions take place on weekends during the spring and fall semesters to explain the admissions procedures, provide a detailed explanation of the curriculum, and introduce the graduate school faculty.
+In conjunction with the entrance examination information sessions, we also offer trial classes that enable prospective students to experience graduate school classes first-hand.

 During the summer open campus, individual admissions counseling sessions are held by faculty members in charge of the graduate school.